 Tripadvisor pays 50% of the commissions they receive from hotel partners to their affiliates.
 Although, commission rates per click vary depending on the booking partner, the seasonality, and the length of stay.

 For travel influencers, this can be a great affiliate marketing program since there’s no pressure for visitors to complete a sale.
 It’s also great for beginners since no minimum traffic is required to join the program.

 How Do You Become an Affiliate Merchant?

 However, you don’t have to be a large company like Amazon to become an affiliate merchant.
 You just need to be somebody with a product to sell.
 Quite a few small businesses and even solopreneurs create knowledge products that they sell online using affiliate marketers.
-These people are more likely to work through the affiliate networks, so they don’t have to go through the hassle of arranging payment and product delivery (although they may still send online knowledge products themselves).
+These people are more likely to work through affiliate networks, so they don’t have to go through the hassle of arranging payment and product delivery (although they may still send online knowledge products themselves).

 Many people begin as affiliate marketers, and then decide to increase their incomes by creating products themselves – a genuine case of passive income.
-Affiliate marketing can be a hard job for marketers, even influencers with sizeable audiences.
+Affiliate marketing can be a hard job for marketers, even influencers with sizable audiences.
 By creating a few products that other affiliates can sell, these people can have a foot in both camps and double their income-earning potential.

 If you want to become an affiliate merchant, you need to follow these steps:

 - Have a product idea – you can't become a creator if you haven’t got a product to sell

 - Validate your idea – not all potential products will sell well.
 Some may sound great as you discuss them having a few beers with your friends, but are not so good in cold reality.
 Ideas are only useful if somebody wants to buy your product